Kalariyafenil7/Python_Data_Project/README.md

 - SQL and Excel hold the top two spots consistently across the year — this isn't a fad skill, it's structurally embedded in DA postings month to month.
 - There's a visible seasonal dip across most skills mid-year and a pickup toward year-end — that's a hiring-cycle signal, not a skills signal, and shouldn't be read as "Tableau is losing relevance" or similar.
 - The lines never cross rank order in a meaningful way — no lower-ranked skill (Power BI, R) closes the gap with the top group at any point.
 If you're deciding what to learn next, this chart says "stability," not "watch this space."
-- This is global data, not India-specific, despite Q1 and Q3 in this same README being India-only.
+- This is India-specific, despite Q1 and Q3 in this same README being India-only.
 If the intent is a coherent country-level story, this chart needs to be re-run filtered to India before it's comparable to the rest of the document.

 ---